 Hail forms when updrafts carry raindrops into extremely cold areas of the atmosphere where the drops freeze into ice.
 Hail falls when it becomes heavy enough to overcome the strength of the updraft and is pulled by gravity towards the earth.
 The process of falling, thawing, moving up into the updraft and refreezing before falling again may repeat many times, increasing the size of the hailstone.
+The severity of hail is often measured in inches and referred to by objects of similar size (Table 4-42).
 Hailstones are usually less than two inches in diameter but have been reported much larger and may fall at speeds of up to 120 mph.
 Severe hail is classified as hail 1-inch in diameter or large.
-Hail is typically associated with thunderstorms and occurs in the summer months in the Eastern Region.
+Hail is typically associated with thunderstorms and occurs in the summer months in the Central Region.